-This article describes Miradore’s application blacklist and whitelist configuration profiles for iOS that can be used by Enterprise Plan customers to deny users from installing and launching configured applications.
+This article describes Miradore's application blacklist and whitelist configuration profiles for iOS that can be used by Premium Plan customers to deny users from installing and launching configured applications.

 What does application blacklisting or whitelisting mean?

-Application black/whitelisting for iOS applies also to the installed system applications, except for the Settings application.
-If you wish to deny the user from using, for example, Mail, App Store or Safari apps, add their identifiers (Bundle IDs) to the lacklist.
-Respectively, you must add system applications to the whitelist if you wish to allow users to use them, otherwise they will be blocked.
-See is a list of IDs for Apple’s default apps from here.
-Please note, that these Bundle ID’s are case sensitive.
+Application black/whitelisting also applies to the installed system applications, except for the Settings (on iPads & iPhones) and Phone (on iPhones) applications.
+If you wish to deny the user from using, for example, Mail, App Store, or Safari apps, add their identifiers (Bundle IDs) to the blacklist.
+Respectively, you must add system applications to the whitelist if you wish to allow users to use them, otherwise, they will be blocked.
+See is a list of IDs for Apple's default apps from here.
+Please note, that these Bundle IDs are case sensitive.

-- If you deploy a whitelist profile with only one application the user can only use this application and the built-in Settings.
-In other words, a whitelist profile can be used like a kiosk mode to effectively block unauthorized use of a device.
+- A whitelist consisting of one single application means that device users can only use the whitelisted app plus the built-in Settings and Phone apps.
+In other words, a whitelist profile can be used as a kiosk mode to effectively block unauthorized use of a device.

 How to deploy an application blacklist or whitelist configuration to a device